12 Best Waffle Makers (Review) In 2021

 Only make one classic waffle (in 4 quarters) at a time

 Ease Of Use

 Waffle makers aren't overly complex machines, but there are few points to consider when choosing the best waffle maker for you.
 Firstly, look at the handle.
 You want to ensure it doesn't get too hot so you can operate the waffle maker without fear of burning your hands.
-Several machines indicate clearly which parts of the iron get extremely hot and some have heatproof handles.
+Several machines indicate clearly which parts of the iron get extremely hot, in which case, oven gloves should be at your reach and some of them have heatproof handles.

 Next, consider if there is a drip tray.
 If there is no overflow or drip tray fitted, then you need to be confident in your batter pouring abilities.
 Otherwise, there could be quite a mess to clean up.
 Indicator lights and alarms also help make your experience easier and reduce the possibility of having an over or undercooked waffle.
 This is especially useful if you are not a confident waffle maker.